 Generally speaking, if you’re applying for a traditional major or have not declared a major on your application, there isn’t much room on your application to submit your artistic pursuits.
 However, keep in mind that you’ll only want to share your artistry if it meets one of the criteria above; that’s to say, only if your artistic pursuits were on a level beyond school, or if they enhance your case for a desired major in some way.

-The most important thing to note when it comes to supplemental materials for college applications is whether or not a college allows them.
+The most important thing to note when it comes to supplemental materials for college applications?
+Confirm whether or not a college allows them.
 Before even considering submitting such materials, look up the college’s policies regarding supplements.
 And if you’re still not sure, be sure to ask a college counselor.
 They will be able to tell you whether or not a college accepts supplemental materials, and if such materials will help you in your college application process.